biox/jerryaldrichiii.github.io/_posts/2016-09-06-finding-sample-documents-for-syntax-highlighters.md

 ---
 layout: post
+title: Finding sample documents for syntax highlighters
-category: consulting
+category: other
-title: Syntax Highlighting Samples
+tags: [syntax, other]
 summary: Testing syntax highlighters can be difficult without a sample document.
-Here is one in Ruby.
+Here is a sample document in Ruby that I found.
 ---

-When selecting a syntax highlighting theme generally all that is presented to choose from is a short sample block.
-Most of the time it is a simple function that prints `Hello world` and if you're lucky has a comment.
+When selecting a syntax highlighting theme, generally all that is presented to choose from is a short sample block.
+Most of the time it is merely a simple function that prints `Hello world` and if you're lucky it has a comment.
 Unfortunately, making an informed decision with such little information is difficult.

-The solution here would be to write a sample document that contains examples of what you would like to see highlighted.
+One solution would be to write a sample document that contains examples of what you would like to see highlighted.
 However, the task of writing a lengthy sample document can be quite daunting.
 The next best solution would be to search for prefabricated documents.
-When I started down that path I quickly learned that crafting a search query to elicit the results I wanted was difficult.
+When I started down that path I quickly learned that finding such a document is difficult.

 Eventually, I found [this](https://github.com/jneen/rouge/tree/master/spec/visual/samples) collection of documents.
-Below is and edited version of the Ruby sample:
+Below is an edited version of their Ruby sample:

 ```ruby
 #######